 I learned to make it this way after years of turning leftovers into new meals.
 Rice, a bit of protein, and one good sauce can carry a lot of weight.
-If you like that same idea built a little differently, my honey-lime chicken and avocado rice stack uses the same thinking.
-You can find that recipe here:
+If you enjoy dishes that turn basic pantry items into something satisfying, you can find more inspiration in these 26 comfort food recipes you can make right now.

 - Great use for day-old rice